Ted Williams: 1941

 In the second week of spring training in 1941, Williams broke a bone in his right ankle, limiting him to pinch hitting for the first two weeks of the season.
-Bobby Doerr later claimed that the injury would be the foundation of Williams' season, as it forced him to put less pressure on his right foot for the rest of the season.
+Bobby Doerr later claimed that the injury would be the foundation of Williams's season, as it forced him to put less pressure on his right foot for the rest of the season.
 Against the Chicago White Sox on May 7, in extra innings, Williams told the Red Sox pitcher, Charlie Wagner, to hold the White Sox, since he was going to hit a home run.
-In the 11th inning, Williams' prediction came true, as he hit a big blast to help the Red Sox win.
+In the 11th inning, Williams's prediction came true, as he hit a big blast to help the Red Sox win.

-The home run is still considered to be the longest home run ever hit in the old Comiskey Park, some saying that it went 600 ft.
-Williams' average slowly climbed in the first half of May, and on May 15, he started a 22-game hitting streak.
+The home run is still considered to be the longest home run ever hit in the old Comiskey Park, with some saying that it went 600 ft.
+Williams's average slowly climbed in the first half of May, and, on May 15, he started a 22-game hitting streak.
 From May 17 to June 1, Williams batted .536, with his season average going above .400 on May 25 and then continuing up to .430.
 By the All-Star break, Williams was hitting .406 with 16 home runs and 62 RBI.

 In the 1941 All-Star Game, Williams batted fourth behind Joe DiMaggio, who was in the midst of his record-breaking hitting streak, having hit safely in 48 consecutive games.
-In the fourth inning Williams doubled to drive in a run.
+In the fourth inning, Williams doubled to drive in a run.
 With the National League (NL) leading 5–2 in the eighth inning, Williams struck out in the middle of an American League (AL) rally.
-In the ninth inning the AL still trailed 5–3; Ken Keltner and Joe Gordon singled, and Cecil Travis walked to load the bases.
+In the ninth inning, the AL still trailed 5–3; Ken Keltner and Joe Gordon singled, and Cecil Travis walked to load the bases.
 DiMaggio grounded to the infield and Billy Herman, attempting to complete a double play, threw wide of first base, allowing Keltner to score.
 With the score 5–4 and runners on first and third, Williams homered with his eyes closed to secure a 7–5 AL win.
 Williams later said that that game-winning home run "remains to this day the most thrilling hit of my life".